ThoughtWorks-DPS/secure-aws-ref-impl/README.md

 At this point your shell will be set up to use the temporary credentials for the target account.
 You can validate this by running these
 commands:

-        ➜ aws iam list-accounts
         ➜ aws s3 mb s3://test-bucket-1123123123

-The first command should show a root user for the target account, as shown by the account number in the ARN.
-For the second call, because the user has permission to assume role, and the role has power user access , it allows you create the bucket
+Because the user has permission to assume role, and the role has power user access, it allows you create the bucket.

 For more information on MFA with the CLI, see the [AWS instructions](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/).